mies-co/blog/src/posts/js-massive-code-reuse.md

 ### **Yes, our workspaces are already fully setup and working! 🎉**

-[Follow me on Twitter](https://twitter.com/astenmies) to be kept updated when **Part 2 - Massive version management** comes out.
+[Follow me on Twitter](https://twitter.com/astenmies) to be kept updated when **Part 2 - Massive git submodules** comes out.
 That would also help to get me started because I'm new to Twitter.